-- 7. The City shall not initiate any court action seeking a remedy under Sections 4 and 5 until after both of the following have occurred: - a.
+- 7.6.
+The City shall not initiate any court action seeking a remedy under revoke the Certificate under Sections 4 and or initiate any court action seeking a remedy under Section 5 until after both of the following have occurred: - a.
 The City has given written notice to the Company declaring a default and specifying the manner in which the Company is in default.
 The notice shall include an offer to schedule a meeting of the representatives of the City and Company on a date no later than thirty (30) days after the date of said notice to discuss the claimed default and how it may be cured; and - b.
-Thirty (30) days after the written notice described in Subsection 8.a, above is received by the Company, if the Company has met with the City and is diligently pursuing a cure, the City shall grant the Company an additional period of thirty (30) days to cure the default, and the City may grant further extensions of this time period in its sole discretion. - 8.
-The City Council retains all right to revoke the Certificate by resolution, in accordance with and as set forth in Section 12 of Act 210, if it finds that: - a.
+Thirty (30) days after the written notice described in Subsection 86.a, above is received by the Company, if the Company has met with the City and is diligently pursuing a cure, the City shall grant the Company an additional period of thirty (30) days to cure the default, and the City may grant further extensions of this time period in its sole discretion.

+8. The City Council retains all right to revoke the Certificate by resolution, in accordance with and as set forth in Section 12 of Act 210, if it finds that:

+- a.
 Completion of the Real Estate Development Improvements has not occurred by December 31, 2012. - b.
 Company has not proceeded in good faith with the operation of the Real Estate Investment (hotel) in a manner consistent with the purposes of the act and in the absence of circumstances that are beyond its control.